 Tatar notes that while the idea of privacy is different today than it used to be, the healthcare industry is different.

-“The healthcare industry has always maintained a high level of privacy, and has instituted very deliberate regulations around patient data that make healthcare apps far less risky to use than many others we use each day.
-Even through the use of apps, patients are in control of their own data and medical records and – most importantly – are aware of what data exists on them, how to access it, and how it’s being used.”
+“The healthcare industry has always maintained a high level of privacy, and has instituted very deliberate regulations around patient data that make healthcare apps far less risky to use than many others we use each day.”

 As a general rule, patients should always be aware of what information has been collected on them and where they can go to access it.